anthonyvipond/deduper/readme.md

 ----------------------------

 Already have your table backed up?
-You can pass a **no backup** flag.
-It's true by default.
+You can pass a **no backups** flag.
+It creates backups by default.

 ```
-php artisan deduper:dedupe tableName name --backup=false
+./drt dedupe tableName name --nobackups
 ```

-If you don't want to see SQL queries being run, pass an --sql flag.
-It's true by default.
+If you don't want to see SQL queries being run, pass an --hidesql flag.
+It's shows SQL by default.
 ```
-php artisan deduper:dedupe tableName name --backup=false --sql=false
+./drt dedupe tableName name --nobackups --hidesql
 ```

 ----------------------------